Adyen/adyen-openapi/README.md

 -	If you prefer to use the classic Swagger toolset, upload these specifications to the [Swagger Editor](http://editor.swagger.io/) or [SwaggerHub](https://swaggerhub.com/).
 -	Also we recommend you use [Postman](https://www.getpostman.com/postman) to import the OpenAPI specification and create your personal collection of requests.

-## Custom extensions
+## Vendor extensions

-Adyen specifications contain a few custom extensions, which are [allowed by the OpenAPI standard](https://swagger.io/docs/specification/openapi-extensions/).
-These extensions are used to provide metadata about API objects, for instance, to set grouping and sort order when displaying them in the [Adyen API Explorer](https://docs.adyen.com/api-explorer/).
+Adyen's specifications contain some custom extensions, as [allowed by the OpenAPI standard](https://swagger.io/docs/specification/openapi-extensions/).
+These are annotations that provide metadata, such as the grouping and sort order of API objects, when they are displayed in the [Adyen API Explorer](https://docs.adyen.com/api-explorer/).

 For example: